Student Loan Programs

 Student Loan Debt

 Student Borrowers should monitor their student loan debt.
 Excessive debt may impact a student's credit score and the ability to repay the debt.
 Thirty-two percent (32%) of OCCC's 2020-21 graduates borrowed an average of $11,880 to complete their degrees.
 Most of OCCC's graduates (68%) completed their degrees with no loan debt.
 Students can review their federal student loan history at: StudentAid.gov.
 Login using your FSA ID and select MyAid.

-A Cohort Default Rate (CDR) is the percentage of a school's borrowers who enter repayment and default on Federal Direct Student Loans during a particular federal fiscal year (FY).
-OCCC's FY 2018 CDR is 13.3 compared to the National average CDR of 7.3.
+A Cohort Default Rate (CDR) is the percentage of a school's borrowers who enter repayment and within three years default on Federal Direct Student Loans during a particular federal fiscal year (FY).
+OCCC's 2022 report for the FY 2019 CDR is 3.6 compared to the National average CDR of 2.3.

 Federal Direct Stafford Loans

 Federal Direct Stafford Loans are low interest educational loans available to college students who are enrolled in a minimum of 6 credit hours required for their OCCC degree, are pursuing an eligible degree, are making Satisfactory Academic Progress, and meet all other Federal Student Aid eligibility requirements.
 The lender is the U.S. Department of Education who provides Loan Servicers to manage the loan programs.
 There are two types of Federal Direct Stafford loans: subsidized and unsubsidized.
 Current interest rates are available at: Interest Rates